 This method attempts to apply the kernel in place on a texture.
 In-place operation means that the same texture is used both to hold the input image and the results.
 Operating in-place can be an excellent way to reduce resource utilization, and save time and energy.
 While simple Metal kernels can not operate in place because textures can not be readable and writable at the same time, some Metal Performance Shaders kernels can operate in place because they use multi-pass algorithms.
 Whether a kernel can operate in-place can depend on current hardware, OS version, and the parameters and properties passed to it.
 You should never assume that a kernel will continue to work in place, even if you have observed it doing so before.

 If the in-place operation succeeds, this method returns

 true.
 If the in-place operation fails and no copy allocator is provided, then this method returns

 false.
 Without a fallback copy allocator, in neither case is the pointer held at

 Failure during in-place operation is very common and will occur inconsistently across different hardware platforms and OS versions.
 Without a fallback copy allocator, operating in place may require significant error handling code to accompany each call to this method, further complicating your code.

 You may find it simplifies your code to provide a fallback copy allocator so that the operation can proceed reliably even when it can not complete in-place.
 When an in-place filter fails, the copy allocator will be invoked to create a new texture in which to write the results, allowing the filter to proceed reliably out-of-place.
 The original texture will be released, replaced with a pointer to the new texture and

-YES will be returned.
+true will be returned.
 If the copy allocator returns an invalid texture, it is released,

 texture remains unmodified, and

-NO is returned.
+false is returned.